freeradical13/freeradical13.github.io/index.md

 A [chiral][] substance may have one of two, mirror-image configurations, each of which is called an [enantiomer][] which are geometric isomers which cannot be superimposed on each other and this can have functional implications.
 The two forms are designated L and D isomers from the Latin for left and right ([levo][levorotatory] and [dextro][dextrorotatory]).
 [R and S configurations][] can describe substances with multiple chiral carbons.

+[Conformations][] are isomers in which the difference between molecules is rotation around a single bond and does not depend on different bonding.

 ## Common Molecules

 [Ammonia][] is NH<sub>3</sub>.
 It has three covalent bonds with Hydrogen which leaves one lone electron pair (because there are 5 total valence electrons: 2s<sup>2</sup> + 2s<sup>3</sup>).
 This lone electron pair makes it a base because it can accept protons.
 Ammonia is also polar because Nitrogen is much more electronegative than Hydrogen, but also because the shape of Ammonia is pyramidal.
 If it was planar, the dipoles would cancel out, but the lone pair pushes the other Hydrogens out into a pyramidal structure.